hana-am/Jigglypuff/Readme.md

 ## Please cite the package in publications!
-By using `RiskEvaluation` you agree to the following rules:
+By using `Jigglypuff` you agree to the following rules:

-You must place the following URL in a footnote to help others find `RiskEvaluation`: ~~https://CRAN.R-project.org/package=RiskPortfolios.~~
+You must place the following URL in a footnote to help others find `Jigglypuff`: ~~https://CRAN.R-project.org/package=RiskPortfolios.~~

-~~You assume all risk for the use of `RiskEvaluation`.
+~~You assume all risk for the use of `Jigglypuff`.
 Ardia, D., Boudt, K., Gagnon-Fleury, J.-P. (2017a).
 RiskPortfolios: Computation of risk-based portfolios in R.
 Journal of Open Source Software, 10(2), 1.